 The APS Suspension For First Time DUI

-When a police officer arrests someone for DUI, the officer is required by California Vehicle Code Section 13353.2 to give that person a pink paper and take their California driver’s license from them.
-The fine print on this paper explains that the driver, or their DUI attorney, has ten days to request an APS hearing with the DMV.
+When a police officer arrests someone for first time DUI, the officer is required by California Vehicle Code Section 13353.2 to give that person a pink paper and take their California driver’s license from them.
+The fine print on this paper explains that the driver, or their Huntington Beach drunk driving attorney, has ten days to request an APS hearing with the DMV.
 If no APS hearing is requested within this 10-day window, a driver’s license suspension will automatically begin.
-The start date for the APS driver’s license suspension is 30 days from the date of arrest.
+The start date for the first time DUI driver’s license suspension is 30 days from the date of arrest.

-The APS suspension is a four-month suspension.
+The APS suspension for first time DUI is a four-months.
 However, if the driver enrolls in an alcohol program, gets a special form of proof-of-insurance (called an “SR-22”), and pays $125.00 to the DMV, then the driver can shorten the suspension period to one month, followed by a period of “restriction”.
 A restricted license allows driving to and from work, the alcohol program, and any “work-related” driving.
-The length of restriction varies from five to ten months, depending on how well your DUI attorney coordinated the beginning date with any conviction suspension in your case.
+The length of restriction varies from five to ten months, depending on how well your Newport Beach DUI attorney coordinated the beginning date with any conviction suspension in your case.

-If you or your Orange County DUI lawyer timely requested a hearing, then the DMV cannot issue an APS license suspension until and unless you lose that hearing.
+If you or your Orange County DUI lawyer timely requested a hearing, then the DMV cannot issue an APS first time DUI license suspension until and unless you lose that hearing.
 Unfortunately, these hearings are civil in nature and without many of the protections afforded in criminal court.
 The burden of evidence is not beyond a reasonable doubt but rather by a preponderance.
 Also, there is no jury, so your Mission Viejo DUI attorney must convince a DMV employee.
 A DMV employee, called a hearing officer, acts as judge and prosecutor.
 Thus, DMV hearings can be difficult for your Westminster DUI attorney to win.

 The Conviction Suspension for First Time DUI

 The periods of actual suspension for the APS and conviction suspensions can be run together concurrently for the first time DUI.
 However, this is only true where the APS suspension precedes the conviction suspension.
 You will NOT get credit for APS suspension time that happens before the conviction suspension begins.
-Thus, minimizing the length of actual suspension is something of an art form practiced by DUI attorneys.
+Thus, minimizing the length of actual first time DUI suspension is something of an art form practiced by Orange DUI attorneys.

 Free Consultation With An Orange County DUI Attorney

 We offer a free and confidential telephonic consultation with an experienced Orange Count DUI attorney.
 Call The Law Office of EJ Stopyro at (949) 559-5500 today to learn more about first time DUIs as well as DUI with priors.